dthanh1912/Database-System-For-A-Hospital/README.md

 # Database-System-For-A-Hospital
-This is a database system design and SQL codes for a hospital system
+A database system design and SQL codes for a hospital system